Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-vasp.md

 Only the aspects of NEB calculations which are specific to VASP will be reviewed here.
 For a more general introduction to how such calculations are performed and defined on our platform, the reader is referred to [this alternative tutorial page](reaction-profile-qe.md).
 The same collinear proton transfer chemical reaction of the H3 molecule as in this latter tutorial will be investigated here.

+!!!note "VASP version considered in this tutorial"
+    The present tutorial is written for VASP at versions 5.3.5 or 5.4.4.

 ## Workflow Structure

-VASP and Quantum ESPRESSO work differently with regards to NEB computations for generating an energy profile along a chemical reaction path, using equidistant image structures along the path.
 General instructions on how NEB is implemented under VASP can be found in Ref. [^1].
 An example demonstration of VASP NEB capabilities, for calculating the energy barrier in the case of the self-diffusion of a Pt-adatom on Pt (001), is offered in Ref. [^2].

 Most importantly, VASP expects there to be a group of pre-existing [set folders](../../../entities-general/sets.md), within the account-owned [collection](../../../accounts/collections.md) of materials, named "00" (initial) to "0N" (final), each containing the POSCAR structure file for each of the N images constituting the interpolated set under consideration.
 All output files (OUTCAR, CONTCAR, OSZICAR etc...) of the NEB-steps run are written to these same directories.
 These sets are generated automatically on our platform, as explained in what follows.